 The number of probiotics currently on the market is abundant—and the variety will likely increase as research and interest rise in the future.
 That said, it’s important to approach probiotics with flexibility and allow for trial and error.

-While the time it takes to notice often depends on the intended use of the probiotic, most supplements encourage allowing at least one week as an introductory period.
+While the time it takes to notice any benefits often depends on the intended use of the probiotic, most supplements encourage allowing at least one week as an introductory period.
 During this time, you might experience side effects such as cramping and bloating.

 It’s wise to follow up with a healthcare expert to evaluate changes and plan modifications together.
 However, if you’re simply experimenting without major underlying health conditions, you have countless other probiotics to try out.